waterponey/tick/doc_new/modules/dev.rst

 Now that our C++ class is linked with Python we can import it and use its methods that we have declared in the .i file.

-In mlpp we always wrap C++ classes in a Python class that will call C++ object methods when it needs to perform the computations.
+In tick we always wrap C++ classes in a Python class that will call C++ object methods when it needs to perform the computations.
 Hence here is the Python class we might create: